KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     The layer issues an error message to report this condition.
 * When creating a GraphicsPipeline, check to see if the pipeline is using the debug binding index.
     If it is, replace the instrumented shaders in the pipeline with non-instrumented ones.
-* After binding a pipeline to a command buffer,  make an additional call down the chain to create a bind descriptor set command to bind our descriptor set at the desired index.
-    This has the effect of binding the device memory block belonging to this command buffer so that the GPU instrumentation writes into this buffer for the duration of the command buffer.
-    The end result is that each command buffer has its own device memory block containing GPU instrumentation error records, if any occurred while executing that command buffer.

-    As was the case with the pipeline layout, don't do this additional binding if the binding slot is already used in the pipeline layout.
 * After calling QueueSubmit, perform a wait on the queue to allow the queue to finish executing.
-    Then map and examine the device memory block for each command buffer that was submitted.
+    Then map and examine the device memory block for each draw that was submitted.
     If any debug record is found, generate a validation error message for each record found.

 The above describes only the high-level details of GPU-Assisted Validation operation.